--The Company regularly settles the tax pay on the legal due dates and preparation of the data required for inspection is in process.
+- -The Company regularly settles the tax pay on the legal due dates and preparation of the data required for inspection is in process. - -The inspection has not been processed to date.

 Third: Stamp tax

 - -The inspection was completed until 2016 and the due tax differences were paid. - -Currently preparing the inspection for the years 2017/2018.